-During a leisurely jaunt to Canada Miss Windsor spent a splendid afternoon sampling the afternoon tea delights at the Fairmont Empress Hotel – Victoria, BC, Canada.
+During a leisurely jaunt to Canada, Miss Windsor spent a splendid afternoon sampling the afternoon tea delights at the Fairmont Empress Hotel – 721 Government Street, Victoria, BC, Canada, V8W 1W5.

-The Empress Hotel offers a traditional English and a rather regal afternoon tea dining experience.
-I say! it was a real treat to sit amongst such palatial surroundings while sipping tea from a bone china cup n’ saucer made exclusively for the hotel by William Edwards of London – How spiffing!
+Darlings, I'm pleased to announce that the Empress Hotel offers a traditional English and a rather regal afternoon tea dining experience.
+I say it was a real treat to sit amongst such palatial surroundings whilst sipping tea from a bone china cup n’ saucer made exclusively for the hotel by William Edwards of London - How spiffing!

-The Fairmont Empress Hotel is a purveyor of fine teas and is known by the grand title of – The De Specialite Biologique by Hotels Fairmont.
-Miss Windsor’s favourite tea was the Orange Pekoe Empress.
+You see, The Fairmont Empress Hotel is a purveyor of fine teas and is known by the grand title of – The De Specialite Biologique by Hotels Fairmont.
+In fact, Miss Windsor’s favourite tea is the Orange Pekoe Empress - as below.

 Also, I was a quite taken by the Rose Congou Emperor Tea, and was pleased to learn that this exquisite blend was, in fact, our beloved Princess Diana’s tea of choice during her visit to The Empress!

-Moving swiftly on - I then gently teased open one of the scones – eager to smother each side with strawberry jam and cream!
-Although gluten-free, the texture was surprisingly ‘pillowy’ soft, and a tad spongy – Oh, how delightful!
+Moving swiftly on - as I gently teased open one of the scones – eager to smother each side with strawberry jam and cream! although gluten-free, the texture was surprisingly ‘pillowy’ soft, and a tad spongy – Oh, how delightful!

-Darlings, following a nibble or two, Miss Windsor must admit she wasn’t at all enamoured by the taste and texture of the strawberry jam and cream – What a disappointment!
-The jam was too runny, overly sweet and extremely acidic in taste, which lingered at the back of one’s throat for a scanty while.
+Darlings, following a nibble or two, Miss Windsor must admit she wasn’t at all enamoured by the taste and texture of the strawberry jam and cream – what a disappointment!
+The jam was too runny, overly sweet and extremely acidic in taste, which lingered at the back of one’s throat for a scanty while - How ghastly!

-The cream was too light and airy, slightly gritty in texture and tasted surprisingly like candy!
-To be brutally honest darlings, nothing beats Rodda’s Cornish 'clotted cream' and Tiptree strawberry jam, indigenous to the West Country of England.
+Also, the cream was too light and airy, slightly gritty in texture and tasted surprisingly like candy!
+To be brutally honest darlings, nothing beats Rodda’s Cornish clotted cream and Tiptree strawberry jam, indigenous to the West Country of England.

 Now before I say my goodbyes! one mustn’t forget to pay homage to the brilliant pianist, who beautifully set the tone for my first afternoon tea dining experience at the Fairmont Empress Hotel – round of applause, please!